zhongyu2013/CSE167FinalProject/README.md

 * d--Move the bunny to the right
 * q--Display the fan
 * r--Turn on the fan (¦3[▓▓▓▓▓]
-* 1--Normal Coloring
+* 1--Normal coloring
-* 2--Toon Shading
+* 2--Toon shading
-* 3--Greyscale Coloring
+* 3--Greyscale coloring
 * 4--Shadow mapping switch
+* Esc--Exit the program